Chinese Communist Party: Collective leadership

 Collective leadership, the idea that decisions will be taken through consensus, has been the ideal in the CCP.
 The concept has its origins back to Lenin and the Russian Bolshevik Party.
 At the level of the central party leadership this means that, for instance, all members of the Politburo Standing Committee are of equal standing (each member having only one vote).
 A member of the Politburo Standing Committee often represents a sector; during Mao's reign, he controlled the People's Liberation Army, Kang Sheng, the security apparatus, and Zhou Enlai, the State Council and the Ministry of Foreign Affairs.
 This counts as informal power.
 Despite this, in a paradoxical relation, members of a body are ranked hierarchically (despite the fact that members are in theory equal to one another).
 Informally, the collective leadership is headed by a "leadership core"; that is, the paramount leader, the person who holds the offices of CCP general secretary, CMC chairman and PRC president.
 Before Jiang Zemin's tenure as paramount leader, the party core and collective leadership were indistinguishable.
 In practice, the core was not responsible to the collective leadership.
 However, by the time of Jiang, the party had begun propagating a responsibility system, referring to it in official pronouncements as the "core of the collective leadership".
 Academics have noted a decline in collective leadership under Xi Jinping.

-Democratic centralism

-"[Democratic centralism] is centralized on the basis of democracy and democratic under centralized guidance.
-This is the only system that can give full expression to democracy with full powers vested in the people's congresses at all levels and, at the same time, guarantee centralized administration with the governments at each level ..."